 Renting a car in Finnish Lapland

 Lapland is easy to explore using public transport and on our first visit we did exactly that.
 However we would highly recommend renting a car if you are comfortable driving in Europe.
 This will give you the flexibility of exploring little-known areas and offbeat nooks and crannies of Finnish Lapland.
 It is easy to rent a car at the airport or the city centre in Rovaniemi.
 Make sure you look up price comparison websites to find the most affordable deals on car rentals in the area.
+We use EconomyBookings.
 Rental cars come equipped with snow tyres and heated seats, but we would still recommend checking before booking your car.

 Budgeting for your roadtrip in Finnish Lapland